 Linguistics PhD Student

-Kaylin is a Ph.D. student in linguistics.
+Kaylin is a Ph.D. candidate in linguistics.
 Her research interests include neuro- and psycho- linguistics, phonology, and phonetics.
 She received her B.A. in Psychology from Monmouth College and her M.Sc. in Psychology of Language from The University of Edinburgh.
-She has been a TA and RA at the undergraduate and graduate levels, a Visiting Postgraduate Researcher at The University of Edinburgh, and is currently the Cognitive Science Program Assistant for the Psychology department at MSU.
+She has been a TA and RA at the undergraduate and graduate levels, the Cognitive Science Program Assistant, and a Visiting Postgraduate Researcher at The University of Edinburgh.

 She is a member of the Neurolinguistics Lab at MSU and the MSU Phonology and Phonetics Group.
-Her research has involved visual and auditory compound processing in real-time using electroencephalogram (EEG) in Icelandic and in English.
-She is currently working on a production study investigating a process of vowel insertion in some Scottish dialects of English.
+Her research has focused on visual and auditory compound processing in Icelandic and English using electroencephalogram (EEG), as well as the acoustics of vowel excrescence/epenthesis in Scottish English.